-102 Finally, we envisage that informal complaints - those which do not seek to affect the outcome or validity of an election - should be formally recognised and addressed by election law.
+13.28 Finally, we envisage that informal complaints - those which do not seek to affect the outcome or validity of an election - should be formally recognised and addressed by election law.
 The important issue here is that voters' complaints are heard, and lessons are learned by electoral administrators.
-After asking consultees who should consider such complaints, we conclude that it should be the UK's ombudsmen with responsibility for local government.
+After asking consultees who should consider such complaints, we conclude that it should be ombudsmen with responsibility for local government.

-Recommendation 13-13: Electors' complaints about the administration of elections (which do not aim to overturn the result) should be investigated by the Local Government Ombudsman in England, the Scottish Public Services Ombudsman, the Public Service Ombudsman for Wales and the Northern Ireland Ombudsman.
+13.29 Electors' complaints about the administration of elections (which do not aim to overturn the result) should be investigated by the Local Government and Social Care Ombudsman in England, the Scottish Public Services Ombudsman and the Public Services Ombudsman for Wales.